AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

-Therefore, a lot of times the best amends is to just treat the people you come across the best you can.
+So a lot of times the best amends is to just treat the people you come across the best you can.

 When I come across people on my live stream, I consistently welcome everybody with open arms.
 Love and tolerance is my code which is why I don’t go banning people from my streams even when things are said that are disagreeable.

-Those on my team were lucky to get anything less than just a little bit of getting cussed out when they didn’t do what I wanted and those on the other team are just in the lobby were likely to get the worst of me.
+Those on my team were lucky enough to get anything less than just a little bit of getting cussed out when they didn’t do what I wanted and those on the other team just in the lobby were likely to get the worst of me.

 My friends were the ones thankfully that started to ask questions and suggest things like “Jerry, you need God or dude you need to cut back a little bit”.

 Today, like I was indiscriminate on Xbox with hurting people.
 I’m indiscriminate with helping people.
-I’m available to help anyone anywhere in the world through the videos I do to carry the message to places that might not have ever heard of Alcoholics Anonymous before and that’s part of my amends.
+I’m available to help anyone anywhere in the world through the videos I do to carry the message to places that I might not have ever heard of Alcoholics Anonymous before and that’s part of my amends.

 The 12-step to carry the message is the key here and this is my Youtube channel.
 This is my creation and therefore, if you’re here, you’re welcome to be a part of my amends.

-My amends is also to practice love and tolerance in areas where I might prefer to practice judgment, hostility, defensiveness and to accept all the comments that come my way today without trying to prove the other person wrong or tear the other person down.
+My amends are also to practice love and tolerance in areas where I might prefer to practice judgment, hostility, defensiveness and to accept all the comments that come my way today without trying to prove the other person wrong or tear the other person down.

 I’m even able to accept and understand when people are treating me in a way I wouldn’t want to be treated because I treated a lot of people in ways I didn’t want to be treated and today I understand how that happens.